dhylands/rshell/README.rst

 -------

 This option causes the Connecting messages printed when rshell starts to be suppressed.
-This is mostly useful the test scripts.
+This is mostly useful for the test scripts.

 --timing
 --------